-In summer, we like to sizzle sausages, vegetables & Co., as well as juicy meat patties on the grill.
+In summer, we like to sizzle sausages, vegetables & Co, and juicy meat patties on the grill.
 With our tips for grilling burgers and many delicious recipe ideas, the next barbecue is guaranteed to be a real taste highlight!
-In this article, we read about How long to grill burgers?

-The Grilling burgers are simply part of the summer!
+The Grilling burgers is simply part of the summer!

 Grilling burgers – what do I need for it?